Who we are

 Over 150 years of history

-At Bòbila Aguilera, we are much more than a company: we are a family that, for five generations, has worked the land with our hands, our hearts, and the pride of an ancient craft.
-Our origins date back to the late 19th century, but it was from 1930 onwards that production began uninterruptedly at the current bòbila, located in La Pobla de Claramunt, in the region of Anoia.
+At Bòbila Aguilera, we are much more than a company: we are a family that has been working the land by hand for five generations, with heart and the pride of an ancient craft.
+Our origins date back to the late 19th century, but it was from 1930 onwards that the production of handmade bricks, toves and tiles began uninterruptedly at the current brickworks, located in La Pobla de Claramunt, in the Anoia region.

 Over the years, we have kept alive a way of working that has almost disappeared.
-We continue to use a traditional Hoffmann kiln with a Catalan vault, carved into the rock — one of the few that still operate manually in Catalonia.
-This kiln allows us to fire our pieces with a quality and character that no industrial process can match.
+We continue to use a traditional Hoffmann kiln with a Catalan vault, excavated into the rock, one of the few still operated manually in Catalonia.
+This kiln allows us to fire our artisanal pieces with a quality and character that no industrial process can match.

 Our commitment

-Our commitment to craftsmanship, quality, and our land has led us to preserve a living heritage — allowing it to evolve with respect, yet never losing our essence.
-Today, we continue to work with the same passion as our ancestors, offering building materials with history, authenticity, and a character of their own.
+Our commitment to craftsmanship, quality and the land has led us to preserve a living heritage, allowing it to evolve with respect, while never renouncing our essence.
+Today, we continue to work with the same passion as our ancestors, offering handmade building materials with history, authenticity and a character of their own.

 Tradition and authenticity